sumtxt/wiesbaden/README.md

 * [statistikdaten.bayern.de](https://www.statistikdaten.bayern.de/genesis/online/)
 * [genesis.sachsen-anhalt.de](https://genesis.sachsen-anhalt.de/genesis/online)

 Note, to access any of the databases using this package, you need to register on the respective website to get a personal login name and password.
-The registration is free but to access the database genesis.destatis.de you need to register as a premium user ([Premium Nutzer, 500 Euro per year](https://www-genesis.destatis.de/genesis/online?Menu=Hilfe)).
-For all other databases, the standard, free user account is sufficient.
+The registration is free.

 ### Installation